andreasonny83/nconf/README.md

   //
   // Setup nconf to use (in-order):
   //   1.
-Command-line arguments
+Environment variables
   //   2.
-Environment variables
-  //   3.
 A file located at 'path/to/config.json'
   //
-  nconf.argv()
+  nconf
    .env()
    .file({ file: 'path/to/config.json' });